yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 Let's do a quick review about what we have changed:

-1. We have added a new maven profile named `bootable-jar-openshift` that prepares the Bootable JAR with a specific configuration for running the server on the cloud, for example, it enables the JGroup subsystem to use TCP requests to discover other pods by using the KUBE_PING protocol.
+1. We have added a new maven profile named `bootable-jar-openshift` that prepares the Bootable JAR with a specific configuration for running the server on the cloud, for example, it enables the JGroups subsystem to use TCP requests to discover other pods by using the KUBE_PING protocol.
 1. We have added a set of configuration files in the `todo-list/deployment` directory.
 In this directory, you will find the configuration files to deploy the database server and the application.

 ### Deploy the database server on OpenShift